gwahmp/wmao/src/content/posts/rich-dad-poor-dad-summary-action-guide.md

 *   He worked in **marketing** to understand how to communicate value and reach customers.
 *   He observed business systems from the inside to learn **how companies make money**.

 These weren't just jobs.
-They were **strategic training grounds** that helped him later become a successful entrepreneur and investor.
+They were **strategic training grounds** that helped him later become a successful entrepreneur and <a href="/top-investors">investor</a>.

 You don't need to love the job - you need to love the skills it gives you.